SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation: Introduction

-In this paper, we propose a novel SMC-NCA framework for semi-supervised action segmentation.
-We first propose a novel Sematic-guided Multi-level Contrast (SMC) strategy to enhance frame-level representation learning by combining semantic and temporal information at the same time.
-Specifically, we introduce a long-term feature extractor and a semantic feature extractor to yield temporal and semantic information, respectively, as shown in Fig. \ref{fig:comparison_ICC}(b).
-Semantic information emphasises action-specific characteristics in contrast to temporal information that encodes the dependencies between actions.
-Hence, we argue that leveraging the two types of information can help to facilitate contrastive learning.
-The two extractors are then jointly optimised by our SMC for fully exploring inter-information (between semantic and temporal information) and intra-information variations.
-Different from \cite{singhania2022iterative}, our loss is built on triplet losses \cite{schroff2015facenet,xie2021triplet,franceschi2019unsupervised} where anchor, positive and negative representations need to be created.
-Therefore, we regard the semantic and temporal information as the anchor and positive representations to form positive pairs (i.e., pairwise boxes connected by solid lines in Fig. \ref{fig:comparison_ICC}(b)) while explicitly constructing three kinds of negative pairs (e.g., pairwise boxes connected by dotted lines in the semantic branch) densely sampled from the anchor or negative representations.
-In particular, the generation of the negative pairs is determined by our proposed dynamic clustering scheme on the original input, encoded semantic and temporal features.
-In contrast, producing positive pairs relies on the inherent similarity between semantic and temporal information without knowing the clustering results.
+Inspired by the alignment of different augmented views of the same image/video \cite{chen2020simple,dorkenwald2022scvrl,zhu2022self}, as well as that of multiple modalities \cite{radford2021learning,zhang2024semantic2graph} (e.g., vision and language), we incorporate a simple semantic feature extractor to extract semantic information, which complements the temporal information for cross-information contrastive representation learning.
+Semantic information emphasises action-specific characteristics \cite{zhang2024semantic2graph} in contrast to temporal information that encodes the dependencies between actions.
+Hence, we argue that leveraging the two types of information can help to facilitate representation learning (see Fig.\ref{fig:comparison_ICC}(c)).
+As shown in Fig. \ref{fig:comparison_ICC}(b), temporal and semantic branches are then jointly optimised by our SMC for fully exploring inter- and intra-information variations.
+Concretely, unlike \cite{singhania2022iterative} that recognises positive pairs based on the clustering results, SMC creates them (i.e., pairwise boxes connected by solid lines in Fig. \ref{fig:comparison_ICC}(b)) by directly aligning temporal-semantic information, relying on the inherent temporal-semantic consistency of each frame.
+Meanwhile, we explicitly construct three types of complementary negative pairs to enlarge inter-class dissimilarity, where the generation process is determined by our proposed dynamic clustering algorithm.
+With the proposed temporal-semantic contrast, our SMC pays attention to action-specific semantic features and temporal relations simultaneously, effectively reducing the impact of clustering errors, thus achieving enhanced representations (see Tab. \ref{tab:ablation_unsuper}).